bao7uo/RAU_crypto/README.md

 ## To do
 - [x] Missing HMAC functionality for later versions.
 - [x] Ability to specify custom key.
+- [ ] Command line argument for execution of a mixed mode dll.
 - [ ] Brute force versions.

 ## Vulnerabilities